-These functional perspectives will be further explained in Chapter 5.
+These categories will be further explained in Chapter 5 of this document.

 Within each of these areas, the trainer should tailor the knowledge and skills to address the individual's role and competency.
 That is, are they relatively new to the area - such as becoming a team lead from an administrator position?
 Or are they very experienced from having been in that role for years?